-Fall Quarter, 2020

-GEOL 20.60z and 20.65z online sections
+Fall Quarter, 2022 GEOL 20.60Z online

 Hi and welcome to Oceanography.
 I am looking forward to joining you on a voyage of discovery of your home the water world.
 Please think of my role more as a guide on a an alien planet rather than as a "teacher."
 Please also feel free to contact me if there is anything I can do to help you achieve success in the class.